Smart Water Meters

-· Facilitation of early detection of leaks and reduce water loss.
+· Facilitating the early detection of leaks and reduce water loss

 For common residential meters, the antenna transmitting the signal can be integrated within the meter.
 However, for bigger residential or commercial meters, it is attached to the existing mechanical meter.
 Both devices function in similar way.

-As of August 2021, Bathurst Regional Council (BRC) has over 850 smart water meters installed.
-Taggle Systems is engaged by BRC to supply and install these smart water meters.
-For most new developments and where existing water meter requires full replacement due to age or other faults, BRC is installing Honeywell V200HT – an integrated smart meter.
+As of May 2023, Bathurst Regional Council has over 2300 smart water meters installed.
+For most new developments and where existing water meter requires full replacement due to age or other faults, Council is installing Honeywell V200HT – an integrated smart meter.
 All other water meters are progressively being retrofitted with clip on antennas.

 Image: Honeywell V200HT - Integrated Smart Meter and different types of clip on antennas.